YakubMordon/YakubMordon/README.md

 🎓 Currently studying at the National University "Lviv Polytechnic."

-🎉 Successfully completed the Practical C# course!
+🎉 Successfully completed the "Practical C#" and "Introduction to Mobile Development" courses!

 ---